reactioncommerce/docs/docs/share-code-between-plugins.md

 }
 ```

-> **Note**: The plugin that calls the functions must document what arguments it will provide and what return value and/or side effects it expects.

 ## Queries and mutations

-To register just one function, `context.queries` or `context.mutations` can be used instead of `functionsByType`.
-In this case, the plugin simply documents that it expects to find a function with a particular name.
+If you need to register just one function, you can use `context.queries` or `context.mutations` instead of `functionsByType`.
+When you use this approach, the plugin only expects to find a function with a particular name.
+For example, for a function named `expireCarts` on `context.mutations`, call `context.mutations.expireCarts`.

+>**Note**: We don’t recommend adding functions this way, because it’s the most limited approach.
+Additionally, if more than one plugin registers a query or mutation function, the one listed last in `plugins.json` will "win" and override prior registrations, and no error or warning will be thrown.

-For example, for a function named "expireCarts" on `context.mutations`, call `context.mutations.expireCarts`.
-Just as with `functionsByType`, the plugin that calls the function must document what arguments it will provide and what return value and/or side effects it expects.
-If your query or mutation function is intended to be called only by other plugins, you do not need to add it to your GraphQL schema or create a GraphQL resolver for it.
+Just as with `functionsByType`, the plugin that calls the function must document the arguments it will provide and the expected return value and/or side effects.
+You should also add your query or mutation function to your GraphQL schema or create a GraphQL resolver for it, unless you intend it to be called only by _other_ plugins.

-> **Note**: If more than one plugin registers a query or mutation function, the last one registered will "win" and override prior registrations.
-There is no error or warning thrown in this case.
-Being able to override these functions in a custom plugin is a feature of Mailchimp Open Commerce.